dandenney/dandenney.com-eleventy/src/posts/conferences/why-grok-is-special.md

 ---
+backgroundPost: "#ffffff"
+backgroundFooter: "#ffffff"
+colorLink: "#c16e1f"
+colorText: "#071524"
+date: "2014-04-07"
+gradientTitle: "linear-gradient(to right, #386f89, #5998a2)"
+layout: layouts/post.njk
 path: "/posts/conferences/why-grok-is-special"
+summary: A review of the awesomeness that is Grok
+thumb: "posts/grok.png"
+thumbAlt: "An illustration of a person standing at a whiteboard, drawing a complex algorithm with multiple interconnected parts, with other people looking on in amazement, in the style of a detailed technical diagram, viewed from a bird's-eye perspective --v 5 --ar 3:2"
 title: Why Grok is Special
-summary: A review of the awesomeness that is Grok
-date: "2014-04-07"
 tags:
   - conferences
-layout: layouts/post.njk
 ---

 <figure>